Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

 Let's consider the check of the doctype validity.
 To avoid to hard-code in the rule implementation the exhaustive list of allowed doctype declarations, a nomenclature (seen as a whitelist here) can be used to handle them.
 The addition of a new one (HTML6 ?) consists in inserting a new entry in database, without modifying a line of the code.
 You can have a look at the [DoctypeValidityChecker implementation](https://github.com/Tanaguru/Tanaguru/blob/master/rules/rules-commons/src/main/java/org/opens/tanaguru/rules/elementchecker/doctype/DoctypeValidityChecker.java) for more details.

 The concept of nomenclature can also lead to the check of relevancy.
 Dealing with this problematic is very difficult and is often taken up with complex algorithms.
-The usage of a nomeclature as a blacklist enables to detect, in an easy and collaborative way, common irrelevant cases.
+The usage of a nomenclature as a blacklist enables to detect, in an easy and collaborative way, common irrelevant cases.
 From this approach, the relevancy of the title of a page can be compared with a list of definitive irrelevant titles such as 'Document', 'Home', 'Welcome'.
 That list can be then populated from feedbacks by just inserting entries in database.
 The rule that implements this case could be written as follows :
 ```java
 public class CheckTitleTagRelevancy extends